 There’s no dish that reminds me of my hometown more than juicy, sloppy Chicago style Italian beef sandwiches.
 Chi-cahhh-go.
 Daaaaa Bears.
 Daaaa beef.

-The recipe is from my mother-in-law (who also has a great homemade giardiera recipe) and uses the real deal: a shredded beef roast that’s been cooked for hours and hours and hours.
+The recipe is from my mother-in-law (who also has a great homemade giardiera recipe).
+While the traditional recipe calls for sliced beef, this uses a pulled beef roast that’s been cooked for hours and hours and hours.
 And hours.
-The recipe is perfect for tailgating because you start it the night before and can easily grab the whole crock pot and bring it with you to the game.
+The recipe is perfect for tailgating or noon games: you start it the night before and it’s ready when you wake up.
+You can easily grab the whole crock pot and bring it with you to the game.

 When it’s done, you’ll have meat that is so tender it falls right apart, and if you do it the right way, a sandwich that falls right apart.
 Soak your bread with the juices to really make it Chicago style – the wetter the better!